 First Step: Free Application for Federal Student Aid

 Beginning Fall 2016, CCPG recipients must have at least a 2.0 GPA and complete more than 50% of their coursework in order to retain eligibility for the grant.
-Students failing to meet academic progress standards and have lost the CCPG eligibility may be able to file an appeal with the Admissions & Records Office.
-For more information about Probation & Dismissal, please visit the Admissions & Records website.
+Students failing to meet academic progress standards by having two (2) or more semesters of academic Probation / Dismissal will lose the CCPG eligibility and should submit an Appeal for the Loss of CA Promise Grant with the Admissions and Records Office for each of the following semesters until the fee waiver automatically roll over for future semesters as long as the student submits a FAFSA / CA Dream App / CCPG app each academic year.
+For more information, visit the Probation & Dismissal webpage.

 The Cal Grant eligibility requires submission of the FAFSA (or CA Dream Act Application) and the GPA Verification Form.
 The form can be downloaded from the California Student Aid Commission (CSAC) website.
 If you have completed:

 - 0-15 transferable units at IVC: you must submit your high school GPA.